 Deadly Triangle Author Fran Parker writes a page-turning saga about love, sex, jealousy, race, and Southern Justice in a small town involving two young ambitious students who were star athletes on a college Basketball Team.
-The story recaps the drama of the inner workings of a three-way romance affair that ended in cold blooded murder of both students.
-The perpetrator was another wealthy gifted student whose blood-thumping heart overflowed with envy and madness.
+The story recaps the drama of the inner workings of a three-way romance affair featuring Irvin Bolden, Joel Tillis, and Brenda Spicer.
+It ended in cold blooded murder of both female students.
+The perpetrator was Irvin Bolden, a wealthy gifted student whose blood-thumping heart overflowed with envy and madness.

 According to Louisiana history, Monroe is popularly known as the Southern City where two of the world’s renowned businesses started.
 Delta Airlines started as a crop-dusting service in Monroe in 1926, and if history is correct, Coca-Cola opened its first bottling plant in Monroe.